1. Your name and variations

 9. Collection accounts

-Unpaid debts that have been sent to a collection agency.
+Unpaid debts that have been sent to a collection agency usually appear on your credit report.
 Even something as small as a $4 library fine could end up on your credit report if the library sends the account to collections.
+This is why it's important to take care of all your bills, even those that aren't regularly reported to the credit bureaus.

 10. Public records